 This course will provide an introduction to the issues that all countries must confront as they seek simultaneously to attract and retain the product of foreign investment and to prevent the erosion of their fiscal base through foreign investment by their own nationals.
 It is designed for students who have had no more than the standard first year courses in contracts and property, although it should prove interesting and challenging for students with additional exposure to business and tax law as well.
 Nevertheless, the course assumes no prior knowledge of the law of corporations, business associations, international law, or taxation, and it is not a substitute for a technical course that covers the international provisions of the Internal Revenue Code and the regulations promulgated thereunder.
 The course is policy oriented, and although specific laws will be discussed, the emphasis will be on the policies advanced by those laws, not their technical application.

-International Intellectual Property Law (2 credit hours) Professor Donald Harris
+International Civil Litigation (2 credit hours) Professor Susan DeJarnatt (co-director)

-Global Scholars Program (1 credit hour) Various Professors & Lecturers
+Global Scholars Program (1 credit hour - MANDATORY CLASS) Various Professors & Lecturers

 The Global Scholars Program will provide students with an introduction - both in and out of the classroom- to international perspectives on law and legal practice.
 Topics will include an introduction to European Law, overview of the Italian legal profession, and international aspects of tax law.
 Students will be provided an opportunity to reflect on their personal perspectives on law, including their legal insights from the lived Roman experience.
 Students will also learn how to conduct themselves as professionals in visits to an Italian law firm and the Italian Bar Association.
 They will be expected to have business cards in English and Italian and will have opportunities to explore and share their learning and experiences with other legal professionals.